European mortgage rates explained

 Key takeaways for investors

-Spain has the second lowest mortgage rate in Europe.
+Spain has some of the lowest mortgage rates in Europe.
 Due to structural differences in mortgage markets in the EU vs. the US, they are significantly lower than US mortgage rates.
 Most metrics of mortgage market healthiness, such as household indebtedness and LTV ratios, indicate that the Spanish mortgage market is in good condition.
-Although foreigners are increasingly taking advantage of the low rates and healthy Spanish mortgage market, they still only represent a small percentage of all Spanish mortgages: 6.6%.
+Although foreigners are increasingly taking advantage of the relatively low rates and healthy Spanish mortgage market, they still only represent a small percentage of all Spanish mortgages.
 Thus there are ample opportunities for investors to obtain mortgages from Spanish banks.

 Madrid Estate has a great deal of experience helping investors obtain Spanish mortgages.
 We have connections with a number of mortgage brokers and can help guide you through the process of obtaining a Spanish mortgage.
-Arrange a FREE CONSULTATION TODAY to learn how we can work together to make a favorable investment in Madrid real estate.
+You can contact our founder Fabiana Greci directly at fabiana@madrid-estate.com or WhatsApp +34 680 306 337 to learn how we can help with you obtain a Spanish mortgage.

 Do you need help relocating to Madrid?